XTRAN Example — Cross Link & Index HTML Documents

 - Because cross linking won't work if there are duplications among the items

-to be cross linked, we use a version of XTRAN that
+to be cross linked, we run a rules-only version of

-only evaluates rules, with rules that find and report any such duplications in
+XTRAN with rules that find and report any such

-edit the Master Document HTML files to eliminate bookmark name

 duplications.
+We also edit the Master Document HTML files to eliminate

-We rerun the duplication checking rules after every
+with the duplication checking rules after every change, iterating this process

-- For each document variant, we use a version
+- For each document variant, we run an HTML re-engineering version

 For example, assuming that there is, in